2006 Yemeni presidential election: Campaign

 Saleh had been president of modern Yemen since its reunification in 1990, and had previously been president of the Yemen Arab Republic from 1978 to 1990.
 He became Yemen's first directly elected president in 1999, winning more than 96% of the vote.
 On 17 July 2005, Saleh announced that he would not run for presidency in the 2006, later reconfirming his decision on 21 June 2006 when addressing fellow party members.
 His announcement sparked demonstrations urging Saleh to reverse his decision, as well as demonstrations urging Saleh to follow through with his decision.
 However, while addressing tens of thousands of supporters in Sana'a on 24 June 2006, Saleh rescinded his earlier decision stating "I comply with the people's pressure and upon the people's desire; I will run in the coming polls."
 This was not the first time Saleh has reversed the decision to not run, as he had previously done so prior to the 1999 elections.

 The Joint Meeting Parties (JMP) opposition coalition was formed in 2002 by al-Islah, the Yemeni Socialist Party, the Party of Truth, the Unionist party, and the Popular Forces Union.
 On 2 July 2006 Faisal Bin Shamlan was named as the alliance's candidate.
-Prior to the reunification of South and North Yemen in 1990, Shamlan had been the Minister of Infrastructure and Oil in the socialist government of South Yemen.
+In addition to Saleh and Bin Shamlan, three other candidates contested the election: Fathi Mohammed al-Azab (independent), Yassin Abdo Saeed No'aman (National Opposition Council), and Ahmad al-Majeedi (independent).Prior to the reunification of South and North Yemen in 1990, Shamlan had been the Minister of Infrastructure and Oil in the socialist government of South Yemen.

 Ahmad al-Majeedi of the Yemeni Socialist Party also contested the elections.
 However, as he announced his candidacy before consulting with the party's leadership, his membership of the party was frozen and he was accused of working for the ruling GPC.

 Conduct

 On 29 August 2006, al-Majeedi's nephew Adel al-Majeedi was gunned down in his house by unidentified gunmen.
 Adel had been leading his uncle's election campaign in his home province of Lahj.

-On 12 September 2006, at least 51 people were killed and more than 200 injured when a stampede broke out in a stadium packed with thousands of supporters of Yemeni president Ali Abdullah Saleh.
+On 12 September 2006, at least 51 people were killed and more than 230 injured when a stampede broke out in a stadium packed with thousands of supporters of Yemeni president Ali Abdullah Saleh, with most of the dead being schoolchildren and teenagers who were transported by the government to the stadium by bus.
+Around 150,000 people were inside the staduim.
 The stadium exceeded its capacity of around 10,000 with a crowd that included government workers and students brought in on government buses.

 Election day was marked by some violence; according to the opposition, eight people died in clashes.
 Khaled Hassan, an opposition Nasserist candidate running in the municipal elections, was killed in a clash with ruling party supporters in Taiz province.